-16.2 RAM
+4.2.2 RAM

-The microcontroller block contains a 256 x 4-bit wide static random access memory (RAM), which is used for the expression stack.
-The return stack and data memory are used for variables and arrays.
+The ATAM893-D contains 256×4 -bit wide static random access memory (RAM).
+It is used for the expression stack, the return stack and data memory for variables and arrays.
 The RAM is addressed by any of the four 8-bit wide RAM address registers SP, RP, X and Y.

-16.2.1 Expression Stack
+4.2.2.1 Expression Stack

-The 4-bit wide expression stack is addressed with the expression stack pointer (SP).
-All arithmetic, I/O and memory reference operations take their operands, and return their results to the expression stack.
-The microcontroller performs the operations with the top of stack items (TOS and TOS-1).
+The 4-bit wide expression stack is addressed with the expression Stack Pointer (SP).
+All arithmetic, I/O and memory reference operations take their operands from, and return their results to the expression stack.
+The MARC4 performs the operations with the top of stack items (TOS and TOS-1).
 The TOS register contains the top element of the expression stack and works in the same way as an accumulator.
 This stack is also used for passing parameters between subroutines and as a scratch pad area for temporary storage of data.

-16.2.2 Return Stack
+4.2.2.2 Return Stack

-The 12-bit wide return stack is addressed by the return stack pointer (RP).
+The 12-bit wide return stack is addressed by the Return stack Pointer (RP).
 It is used for storing return addresses of subroutines, interrupt routines and for keeping loop index counts.
 The return stack can also be used as a temporary storage area.

-The microcontroller instruction set supports the exchange of data between the top elements of the expression stack and the return stack.
+The MARC4 instruction set supports the exchange of data between the top elements of the expression stack and the return stack.
 The two stacks within the RAM have a user definable location and maximum depth.